Electrical Wiring for a 240 Volt Wall Heater

 Precaution: Identify the panel circuit, turn it OFF and Tag it with a Note before working with the wiring.

-Notice: Installing additional circuit wiring should be done with a permit and be inspected.
+Notice: Installing additional circuit wiring should be done according to local and national electrical codes, with a permit and be inspected.

-- Chris, Due to the limited information you provided I can suggest that you pay careful attention to the installation manual that came with your heater.
+Chris, from the information you have provided I can suggest that you pay careful attention to the installation manual that came with your heater.

 - Typically a 240 volt heater will have three wires in a junction box or connection area.